 - You cannot remember last time you had a day without alcohol.
 You have at least one alcoholic beverage every day – whether you are in company or not.
 You tell yourself that you drink moderately, but confess that it has become a bit more ‘just recently’…Are you in denial?

 To drink or not is a personal choice, and you can well enjoy all the pleasures of a good meal, social events and ‘life’ without it.
-I believe each one of us have to look at our own situation and health — then decide.
+I believe each one of us has to look at our own situation and health — then decide.
 Not to judge what other people do – or don’t – but to be honest enough with oneself, and then take steps accordingly.
 Alcohol in itself has a scientific effect on the body, but the impact on an individual can vary greatly.

 Healthier Drinking: The Choice To Not Drink